RiccardoBianc/QueryAGT/README.md

 [Asynchronous global types in co-logic programming](https://link.springer.com/chapter/10.1007/978-3-030-78142-2_9).
 **Coordination Models and Languages - 23rn International Conference, COORDINATION 2021**

-The tool can be either installed locally or it can be executed as a Docker container
+The tool can be either built from sources (installing all dependencies) or it can be executed as a Docker container.

 ## Docker container
 To pull the container the command is